jbenf/switch-input-proxy/README.md

 ## Display

-I added to small _SSD 1306_ Oled screen to be able to display the currently active configuration profile.
+I added a small _SSD 1306_ Oled screen to be able to display the currently active configuration profile.
 This display is also connected via I2C to the PI.

 ## Configuration